FNNDSC/fnndsc/js/rev/README.md

 In index.html:

-- `<base href='/'>` This parameter will be use to define the root of the viewer.
+- `<base href='/'>` This parameter will be used to define the root of the viewer.
   Develpoment value: `<base href='/'>`.
   Deployment value: `<base href='/rev/viewer/'>`

 In src/rev-app.html:

-- `demoPrefix` This parameter is use to define the name of the file containing all the datas.
+- `demoPrefix` This parameter is used to define the name of the file containing all the data.
   Default : library-anon
 - `description.json` It should follow the --studyJSON parameter of pfdicom-rev. Change the end of this line:
 ```bash